Debian/debhelper/CONTRIBUTING.md

 ## Code of Conduct, Social rules and conflict resolution

 The debhelper suite is a part of Debian.
-Accordingly, the Code of Conduct, Social rules and conflict resolution applies to debhelper and all of its contributors.
+Accordingly, the Code of Conduct, Social rules and conflict resolution from Debian applies to debhelper and all of its contributors.

 As a guiding principle, we strive to have an open welcoming community working on making Debian packaging easier.
 Hopefully, this will be